Counselling and Psychotherapy in London Bridge, SE1

 -

-Many people wonder about the difference between counselling and psychotherapy and the distinction between the two can often be understood in terms of their duration and focus.
+Many people wonder about the difference between counselling and psychotherapy.
+I generally distinguish them by their duration and focus.